DragonMinded/arcadeutils/README.md

 By design, this code can be used as a library by other python code, and as it is Public Domain, it can be included wherever.
 I would prefer that you attribute me when possible, but it is not necessary.
-There is currently no PyPI package for arcadeutils, but if you clone the repo and run `pip install .` on the root, the package will be installed for you.
+This package can be found on PyPI under "arcadeutils", or you can clone the repo and run `pip install .` on the root and the package will be installed for you.
 Alternatively if you place the line `git+https://github.com/DragonMinded/arcadeutils.git@main#egg=arcadeutils` in your requirements file, then when you run `pip install -r requirements.txt` on your own code, the latest version of this package will be installed for you.